reprogrammer/faq/_posts/2013-09-06-how-can-i-push-a-local-git-branch-and-automatically-track-it.md

 ---
 layout: post-layout
-title: How can I push a local git branch and automatically track it?
+title: How can I push a local Git branch and automatically track it?
 tags:
 - git
 ---